AkkeyLab/XcodePreviewsTemplate/README.md

 |UIViewController |optional      |×        |optional   |

 # License
-AutoPreviewable is available under the MIT license.
+XcodePreviewsTemplate is available under the MIT license.
 See the LICENSE file for more info.